 And look at the increasing endorsement from the police with Avon and Somerset, West Midlands, West Yorkshire and others pro-actively enforcing 20mph limits.
 And some local authorities are now considering working with the approval of their local police to conduct their own enforcement.

 And we are on the cusp of technology having a significant effect.
-London’s buses are incorporating Independent Speed Adaptation to ensure compliance with other public sectors and works vehicles looking at similar initiatives from their own Health and Safety obligations.
+London’s buses are incorporating Intelligent Speed Adaptation to ensure compliance with other public sectors and works vehicles looking at similar initiatives from their own Health and Safety obligations.
 And latest EU plans are for future vehicles to incorporate ISA as well.

-Should there be more 20mph limits?
+How to implement more 20mph limits?

 The extent of 20mph limit adoption is also growing even whilst awaiting this report.
 Since 2014 new adoptions of authority-wide default 20mph limits mean that now 25% of the UK population live in such places, including over half of the largest 40 urban authorities and most of Inner London.
 And that endorsement by London, Cardiff, Edinburgh, Glasgow and Birmingham goes beyond their own roads and calls for a national default 20mph limit for consistency and best practice.